cogdog/wp-dimension/README.md

 ## Features / History

+* v1.5 (Oct 12, 2018) Rebranded WordPress posts internally as "Front Boxes" to better reflect their purpose.
+A new template for single entries shows a Front Box opened on the home page.
 * v1.4 (Jan  3, 2018)  Deprecated use of Customizer Social Icons plugin and re-wrote instructions to use Font-Awesome 4 Menus
 * v1.3 (Aug 21, 2017)  Integration of Social Media Icons for the WordPress Customizer plugin to provide a front page display of icons / links for social media sites, new post meta data field option to store an optional short name for the button display, another field to customize the link button label, CSS updates for `aligncenter`, `alignleft`, `alignright classes`, edit links added to post display.
 * v1.2 (Jun 19, 2017)  Added a page template to create longer content pieces